apache/oozie/docs/src/site/markdown/DG_CommandLineTool.md

           -ignore <arg>         change status of a coordinator job or action to IGNORED (-action required to ignore coord actions)
           -info <arg>           info of a job
+          -insecure             This option will allow SSL connections even though there's a problem with the certificate.
+The connection will still be encrypted, but Oozie client won't validate the server certificate.
           -interval <arg>       polling interval in minutes (default is 5, requires -poll) -kill <arg>           kill a job (coordinator can mention -action or -date) -len <arg>            number of actions (default TOTAL ACTIONS, requires -info)